-If you need to discuss many points over one email, it may be beneficial to you to organize your thoughts by making notes and creating an outline.
-Doing so will allow you to group your points into related clusters, making it easier to compose an email that flows naturally without being confusing.
+If you’re discussing multiple points in an email, I find it’s helpful to organize my thoughts by making notes and creating an outline.
+This allows me to group my points into related clusters, making it easier to compose an email that flows naturally.

-Incorrect Response “I think option B is good because it saves us money, but option A doesn’t cost much more, and it’d save more money in the long run because we can save time on implementation.
+Incorrect Response: “I think Option B is good because it saves us money.
+However, Option A doesn’t cost much more – and it’d save more money in the long run because we can save time on implementation.
 We should go with option A.”

-Correct Response“I think we should go with option A. Although option B will save us money upfront, I think option A is more effective in the long run because we save time on implementation.”
+Correct Response: “Let’s go with Option A. Although Option B will save us money initially, Option A is more effective in the long run because we save time on implementation.”

 This way of responding is more formal, so it won’t necessarily work for every scenario.
 However, it’s a great way to make sure your point is clear.

-As an added point, it might be a good idea to write emotionally intelligent emails that recognize the recipient’s feelings.
+Emotionally intelligent emails recognize a recipient’s feelings.
 This type of email often taps into emotions through language, encouraging a positive response.

-Make Sure Your Subject is Catchy, Yet Informative
+4. Make Sure Your Subject Is Catchy Yet Informative

-The subject of your email is your first (and sometimes only) chance to make an impression and catch your recipient’s attention.
-The best subjects are catchy yet informative, making your recipient want to click.
+The subject of your email is your first (and sometimes only) chance to make an impression.
+One of the best tips for writing better emails is to ensure your subjects are catchy yet informative.
+In other words, your recipient will want to click it!